 Fire suppression repair – measures to mitigate erosion and restore areas impacted by constructing containment lines – have been completed.
 A BAER (Burned Area Emergency Response) team evaluated risks to life, property, and critical natural and cultural resources resulting from the impact of recent wildfires.
 The team provided recommendations for mitigations on National Forest System lands to prevent further damage to values at risk in the area.
 Specific concerns include falling trees, landslides, rockfall, and debris flow, which can be triggered by heavy rainfall or freeze/thaw cycles.
 Implementation of these mitigations is underway.

 A closure remains in place for the burned area to protect public and employee safety, which is the top priority implemented by fire managers.
 For more information about the Eagle Creek Fire Response, visit the Columbia River Gorge National Scenic Area website.

 |Date of Origin||Saturday September 02nd, 2017 approx. 04:00 PM|

 |Incident Description||Wildfire Burning In The Columbia River Gorge National Scenic Area|

 |Estimated Containment Date||Thursday November 30th, 2017 approx. 12:00 AM|

 Short Grass (1 foot)

-Planned actions include monitoring fire activity, hazard tree removal where safe to do so, mop-up and fire area assessments.
+Planned actions include monitoring fire activity, hazard tree removal where safe to do so, fire area assessments, and assist with BAER hazard mitigations as needed.
 Demobilization of resources as necessary.
-Prepare to work with BAER team needs.
 Monitor closure area.

 Rain showers and cooler temperatures remain in the forecast for the rest of the week.
 Snow level could come down to 4,000 feet.